Photo: Aivar Ruukel, Cranberries (Some rights reserved)

 Consider please faces and places.

 It’s easy to have a checklist, perhaps a bucket list, of places to visit.
 Places are easy to visit and write about.
-Publishers love evergreen features which generally favor places over people.
-There might be the name of a local expert, but rarely more.
+Too many travel publishers love evergreen features (the specifics do not change much) which generally favor places over people.
+There might be the name or two of a local expert, but rarely more.

 It should be stating the obvious to point out the value of individuals.
 But increasingly those in customer service deal with rude customers.
 Robots continue to displace humans.